Nokill69/learngit/readme.txt

 Git is distributed version control system.
-Git is free software distributed under the GPL.ONE
+Git is free software distributed under the GPL.TWO